MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Add-MgBetaApplicationKey.md

 You can use the Update application operation to perform an update instead.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Add-MgApplicationKey](/powershell/module/Microsoft.Graph.Applications/Add-MgApplicationKey?view=graph-powershell-1.0)

 ## SYNTAX

 ### AddExpanded (Default)